-Fourth, Irrigate the pockets using a water irrigator or an AirFlosser, adding a bacteria- and parasite-killing antiseptic to the water.
+Fourth, Irrigate the pockets using a water irrigator or a Sonic Fusion, adding a bacteria- and parasite-killing antiseptic to the water.
 Controlling oral bacteria and parasites is similar to controlling termites and ants: after kicking over a termite or an ant hill, it is necessary to put some insect killer on it.